CZ-NIC/convey/README.md

          602
 ```

+### Merge

+XXX

+When a pivot key (local column value) is missing from the remote file, the fields on the line stays blank.

+Performance note: Working with really huge files?
+Whereas the local file that you merge to can be of an arbitrary size, the remote file being merged should not be excessively big, it should fit to the RAM.

 ### Sending images to different recipients
 Imagine you have a directory full of PNG files, containg info for respective domain administrators.

 ```
 example.com.png